wmutschl/mutschler.dev/content/apple/macos-post-install.md

 As I use an ATEM Mini to switch video inputs for teaching and presentations, I [download](https://www.blackmagicdesign.com/support/family/atem-live-production-switchers) and install the software to make sure I have the latest firmware.
 Open Atem Software Control.app and either restore your settings from a backup or set up the ATEM to your liking.

 #### Elgato Control Center (free)
-I have two Elgato Key Lights which I usually control via home.app (connected via [homeassistant](https://www.home-assistant.io/integrations/elgato/)).
+I have two Elgato Key Lights which I usually control via home.app (connected via [a homebridge plugin](https://github.com/derjayjay/homebridge-keylights#readme)).
 To make sure I have the latest firmware I also install the [Elgato Control Center](https://www.elgato.com/en/downloads).
 Once downloaded move it to the Applications folder and go through its preferences.

 #### Fission (42$)
 For fast and lossless audio editing I have purchased [Fission](https://rogueamoeba.com/fission/).
 After downloading it, move the app to the applications folder, start it and enter your license.
 I also go through the preferences.

-#### Hand Mirror (free)
+#### Hand Mirror Plus (4.99€)
 A neat little tool to quickly check how you look on your webcam.
 Install it from the [App Store](https://apps.apple.com/us/app/hand-mirror/id1502839586?mt=12) and start it.
 I usually increase the window size to max.

-#### IINA (free)
-One of the best video players for macOS.
-[Download](https://iina.io), open the dmg and install it.
-Open the app and check the settings.
+I also restore my plus subscription.

 #### Narrated (16.99€)
 A neat little software for screen recordings with a personal touch which I like to use for simple screen recordings.
-For more advanced settings, I rely on [OBS](#obs-free).
-Download from the [website](), open it and allow the required permissions in `Security & Privacy`.
+Download from the [website](https://www.buildandshipapps.com), open it and allow the required permissions in `Security & Privacy`.
 Close the overlay of the app so you can access the menu bar to change some settings and enter the license key.

-#### OBS (free)
-OBS is the number one choice for streaming and recording.
-It needs some getting used to, but once you set up your scenes it works flawlessly.
-[Download]((https://obsproject.com/download)) OBS Studio and install it.
-Open OBS and allow the required permissions in `Security & Privacy`.
-Import your scenes, etc. I still have much to learn in OBS.

 #### OpenAudible (15.95€)
 OpenAudible is an audiobook library manager that helps keep track of and back up my audible purchases.
 [Download](https://openaudible.org), install and enter your license.
 Then I go through the preferences, change the default file format to MP3 and adjust the library folders.
 Next I connect to Audible and do a full sync of my library.